 If you’re considering starting an e-commerce business in Singapore, there are a few things you’ll need to take into account.
-What we’ll share in this article includes some tips on how to successfully start your Singapore e-commerce company.
+What we’ll share in this article includes several helpful tips on how to successfully start your Singapore e-commerce company.

-Tip #1 – Understanding the requirement and procedure for Singapore company setup
+Understanding the requirements and procedures for Singapore company setup

-For e-commerce startups in Singapore, there are a few key things to keep in mind in order to set up your business.
+For e-commerce startups in Singapore, there are a few key things to keep in mind to set up your business.

 After you determine the proper business structure (highly recommend foreigners to register a private limited company in Singapore), decide on an eligible company name and work with a professional incorporation service provider in Singapore to legalize your company.
 An efficient incorporation service firm may also get your Singapore company open in just one day.

 The next step is to submit to ACRA – Accounting and Corporate Regulatory Authority – your application, required docs, and the registration fee, and you’ll complete the process easily.